Conversion Between Kilograms

 Engineering stress tests ±0.

-In these contexts, always use the full conversion factor (2.20462) and retain at least four decimal places until the final step.
+In these contexts, always use the full conversion factor (2.On the flip side, 20462) and retain at least four decimal places until the final step.
 A quick check with a calibrated digital scale or a high‑precision calculator will keep you within the required tolerance.

 A Real‑World Scenario: Packing for a Cross‑Country Move